Revision Knee Replacement

 Orthopaedics

-What is revision knee replacement?
+What is revision knee replacement, aka revision knee arthroplasty?

 With time, your knee replacement may not work as effectively as it should, and you may begin to feel the return of some knee discomfort and pain.
 All knee replacement implants have a finite lifespan, and reasons for needing revision surgery can vary from simple wear and tear of the plastic component due to use, through to loosening and infection.
 If you are experiencing increased pain, any swelling, reduced mobility, or stiffness, and all non-surgical methods are no longer working, your doctor may recommend you have revision knee replacement surgery to alleviate your symptoms.
 This simply means that the existing knee replacement part needs replacing.